For more than 80 years, Fannie Mae has served communities through our business and volunteerism.

 Whether through volunteerism or employee giving, our Community Investment and Engagement team makes it possible for our employees to engage in their communities with passion, purpose, and impact.

-Fannie Mae’s spirit of service is on full display every year during 7 Days to SERVE, our annual, enterprise-wide volunteer event.
-Through the SERVE (Serving, Engaged, and Ready to Volunteer Employees) initiative, our employees volunteer individually or as part of a team in various projects throughout the week, such as rebuilding disaster-impacted homes, preparing meals for vulnerable residents, cleaning up local parks, mentoring students, and teaching financial literacy.
-These coordinated service projects connect our employees to purpose-driven opportunities to engage in their own communities.
+Fannie Mae’s SERVE (Serving, Engaged, and Ready to Volunteer Employees) initiative provides an opportunity for our employees to take part in projects that are focused on building resilient homes, safe and healthy communities, and workforce readiness.
+Our spirit of service is on full display during our annual, month-long SERVE event, during which employees can volunteer individually or as part of a team in various activities such as rebuilding disaster-impacted homes, preparing meals for vulnerable residents, cleaning up local parks, mentoring students, and teaching financial literacy.
+The coordinated service projects connect our employees to purpose-driven opportunities to engage in their own communities.

 Disaster Rebuild Deployments

 When natural disasters affect a community, the impact can be significant.
 With the goal of reducing the time it takes for a family to return to a safe and stable home after a disaster, our Disaster Rebuild Deployment program provides opportunities for our employees to participate in clean-up activities as well as home repairs and rebuild efforts.
 It is one of only a few corporate community impact programs in the country that invests in the long-term recovery of communities devastated by natural disasters.
 We provide eligible employees with 37.5 hours of paid disaster relief volunteer leave annually to enable them to serve in disaster-stricken communities.

 Get on Board